creadicted/postgress-full-text-search/README.md

-This project is a TypeScript/NestJS implementation of the [postgres-full-text-search-example](https://github.com/andfadeev/postgres-full-text-search-example) repository, demonstrating PostgreSQL's powerful full-text search capabilities in a modern Node.js environment.
+This project is a TypeScript/NestJS implementation of the [postgres-full-text-search-example](https://github.com/andfadeev/postgres-full-text-search-example) repository, demonstrating PostgreSQL's powerful full-text search capabilities in a Node.js environment.

 ## Features